HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Introduction

 Recently, Multi-Agent Systems (MAS) have been introduced by leveraging information exchange, mutual critique, and iterative refinement~\cite{li2023theory,chen2023agentverse,wu2024autogen}.
 A straightforward motivation is a multi-agent voting mechanism that uses the majority voting~\cite{wangself,jiang2023llm,liang2024encouraging} or weighted averaging strategies~\cite{li2022advance,du2023improving} to aggregate the responses generated by multiple agents independently.
 However, it lacks the interaction among different agents, failing to resolve shared biases or deeper cognitive conflicts.
 Multi-Agent Debate (MAD) involves iteratively critiquing and refining intermediate solutions to facilitate the exchange of thoughts among agents~\cite{chan2023chateval,liang2024encouraging,fang2025counterfactual}.
 However, many MAD methods~\cite{wang2024rethinking,snell2025scaling} employ a debate process with fixed interaction topologies and a predetermined number of rounds for all tasks, resulting in token redundancy and inaccuracies due to overfitting the debate.
 To enhance the efficiency of MAD, some recent studies~\cite{li2024improving,li2025fundamental} aim to generate optimized intra-round topologies by refining the communication structure.
 Moreover, others~\cite{eo2025debate,fan2025imad} focus on inter-round dynamics, employing self-adaptive mechanisms to learn optimal round counts or termination conditions.
-Despite these advancements, existing MAD methods remain inefficient, as they typically optimize interaction topologies or debate rounds individually.
-Therefore, it is crucial to jointly optimize both aspects within a unified framework for proposing an effective MAD system.
+However, interaction topologies and rounds dynamics should not be optimized independently, since the former controls the breadth of information exchange and the latter controls the depth of iterative refinement.
+The key challenge is to balance these two dimensions across tasks, avoiding both costly over-collaboration on simple cases and ineffective prolonged debate on complex ones.